By Teachers, For Teachers

 Students often fear math word problems, and feeling intimidated means they can’t relax and apply what they’ve learned to even the simplest problems.
 The resulting brain freeze serves to reinforce the idea that word problems are scary and difficult.

-Here are a few strategies that will thaw their attitudes and motivate your students to look forward to math problems rather than dreading them!
+Here are a few strategies that will thaw their attitudes, help them overcome their test anxiety and motivate them to look forward to math problems rather than dreading them!

 Daily Problem Solving